ianhampton/Tealium-WordPress-Plugin/README.md

 function addToDataObject() {
 	global $utagdata;

-	// Add the current php version to the data layer
+	// Add the current PHP version to the data layer
 	$utagdata['php_version'] = phpversion();

 	// Add a timestamp to the data layer